Extinction Rebellion calls upon rebels from all parts of the world to declare an Ultimatum for Life as COP25 sets underway

 Climate Rebels from around the world descend upon Madrid

-Extinction Rebellion Spain will be hosting rebels from as many as 19 countries and six continents, as part of the global contributions of XR branches from local national and international circles who contribute all around the world.
+Extinction Rebellion Spain will be hosting rebels from as many as 19 countries and six continents, as part of the global contributions of XR groups from local national and international circles who contribute all around the world.
 Rebels for life will fill the streets, crowd Madrid’s plazas, inviting onlookers to join the rebellion for life, as other capitals act in solidarity.
 Through artistic, symbolic, disruptive actions, activists will take up song and dance in the struggle for our children’s future, our ecosystem and our natural treasures, sacrificed at the altar of unencumbered, unsustainable growth.
 By claiming back the streets, XR reiterates its global message of a democratic defense of the common good made visible and within anybody’s reach.
 A brave few will not do, life is everybody’s cause.

 1) Tell the truth about the climate and ecological emergency, highlighting scientific data on the reality we find ourselves in.